musicophile with a side of cinephilia

 A third-generation New Yorker, Lauren sacrificed her love of bagels for her love of music, and moved to California at age 17, alone except for her trusty blue iPod to keep her strong.
 Amid years of day job hustles teeth whitening, feeding a director’s pet pigeon, and laying in The Standard Hotel’s human fish tank, Lauren pursued music from every angle: playing in indie bands, hosting a college radio show, DJing at vinyl hot spots around LA, curating playlists for businesses such as The Ace Hotel, interning at a publishing company as well as a music company that managed dead people, earning an Ethnomusicology BA from UCLA, and eventually beginning her prophetic calling in music supervision.

 Under the tutelage of veteran music supervisor Nora Felder, Lauren cut her teeth on Season One of Stranger Things (nominated for the first Emmy ‘music supervision’ category - two consecutive years).
 Lauren was the Music Coordinator of Stranger Things’ Grammy-nominated compilation soundtrack.
 During her tenure at Picture Music Company, Lauren also placed music on Ray Donovan, Better Things (Hollywood Music & Media Awards music supervision nominee), and The OA among others.
-Lauren moved on to consult at Netflix, music supervise Apple ads at TBWA/Media Arts Lab, and assist esteemed music supervisor Bruce Gilbert on a range of hit shows (Kidding, Orange is the New Black, GLOW, et al).
+Following this chapter, Lauren went on to music supervise Apple ads at TBWA/Media Arts Lab, and assist esteemed music supervisor Bruce Gilbert on a range of hit shows (Kidding, Orange is the New Black, GLOW, et al).

 Lauren is currently an independent music supervisor, with a penchant for bold television, artistic feature films, and a special place in her heart for LGBTQ+ cinema.
 She’s also a designated music lecturer (alongside Zach Cowie, Bryan Ling, and Kegan Simons) running the LA chapter of the international music series Classic Album Sundays, at hi-fi listening bar In Sheep’s Clothing.